 The first few days and even weeks can be confusing for you and your rescue puppy.
 Learning what to expect this first week can help ease your worries.

 As a foster family we get to experience the joy of bringing home a new dog several times a year.
 Even though we only have our fosters for an average of a month at a time, the first seven days goes the same each and every time!

 You have just adopted your new pup and he is now in his forever home, but your dog does NOT understand that yet.
 Your dog may have been in a shelter, foster home or bounced from shelter to foster home several times.
 He is most likely confused, stressed out, and unclear of his future.

 Hopefully, you prepared before bringing your new dog home, but now is a good time to review to make sure you didn’t forget anything.

-We’ve personally gone through adopting and bringing a new dog home several times, plus bringing in foster dogs to our home many more times.
 Each experience with each dog is different.
 Every dog is unique!
-And I’ve learned something new with every new dog, especially since we’ve been fostering dogs.
+I’ve learned something new with every new dog we’ve fostered and adopted.
 I hope my experiences can help you make your dogs transition to his new home as smooth as possible.

 Recommend Reading Just For You: Bringing Your New Dog Home and the 3-3-3 Rule

 Before you bring your dog inside your home, take him outside to where you want him to go potty and take him for a long walk.